May 5, 2021

 It can be tedious to gather this information, but it's essential to make sure you are paying the best price for your printing needs.

 Thankfully, there are many ways to reduce your printing expenses while increasing single-user productivity, keeping your files safe and making your entire company more efficient.
-Check out our free print assessment tool and find more information about how you can reduce your company's annual expenses below.

 Although your mileage can vary, it's recommended that you replace your printer every five years.
 Upgrading your printer, or even just your printing software, has many benefits, including a boost in productivity time and a reduction in additional costs (such as maintenance and higher color cartridge prices).